ReachPay/my-sb-contracts/README.md

 ### 0.1.2
-* Order execution has comission support
+* Order execution has commission support